matthewrdev/UnityUaal.Maui/README.md

 | Rich ecosystem of packages (nuget.org) |  |
 | "Simple" binding and consumption of native libraries |  |

-It's clear that while Unity is an incredible platform to build a 3D experience in, its not a good choice for a modern, native app.
-We can use it to dramatically simplify the creation augmented or virtual reality experiences, manipulate and render a complex 3D environment however it's UI frameworks are a little limited as are its access to 3rd party vendors.
+While Unity is an incredible platform to build a 3D experience in, its not a good choice for a modern, native apps.
+We can use Unity to simplify building augmented or virtual reality experiences, manipulate and render a complex 3D environment however it's UI frameworks are limited as are its access to 3rd party vendors.

-On the other side, we can use MAUI to create a fully native application for both iOS and Android and access the full .NET ecosystem, utilising the latest language features and a large libary of NuGet packages.
+On the other side, MAUI can create fully native iOS and Android apps.
+We gain access to the full .NET ecosystem, utilising the latest language features and a large libary of NuGet packages.
 However creating a 3d experience in MAUI requires writing a 3d rendering pipeline from near scratch... and this is not an easy task!

 Therefore, by combining these two technologies, we can get the best of both worlds: